Sunzamul Islam: Domestic career

 In Round 2 of the 2016–17 Bangladesh Cricket League, playing for North Zone, he took 9 wickets for 80 runs in the second innings.
 He was named as man of the match.
 His figures are the third-best by a Bangladeshi bowler in a first-class match.

 Along with Shuvagata Hom, he was the joint-leading wicket-taker in the 2016–17 Bangladesh Cricket League, with a total of 25 dismissals.
 In October 2018, he was named in the squad for the Chittagong Vikings team, following the draft for the 2018–19 Bangladesh Premier League.
 He was the leading wicket-taker for North Zone in the tournament, with 29 dismissals in six matches.
 In November 2019, he was selected to play for the Cumilla Warriors in the 2019–20 Bangladesh Premier League.

 International career

 In March 2017, he was included in Bangladesh's One Day International (ODI) squad for their series against Sri Lanka, although he did not play.
 The following month, he was named in Bangladesh's Twenty20 International (T20I) squad for the matches against Sri Lanka, although again he did not play.
 Later the same month, he was named in Bangladesh's ODI squads for the 2017 Ireland Tri-Nation Series and the 2017 ICC Champions Trophy.
 He made his ODI debut for Bangladesh against Ireland on 19 May 2017.
-His debut went okay for him as he picked up two wickets while bowling at a healthy economy.
+He picked up two wickets on debut while bowling at a healthy economy.
 Bangladesh went on to win the match by 8 wickets.

 In January 2018, he was added to Bangladesh's Test squad for their series against Sri Lanka.
 He made his Test debut on 31 January 2018 against Sri Lanka.